FIFA World Cup 2026 Group G Schedule

 IR Iran

-The IR Iran national team continues one of Asia's most reliable World Cup cycles and arrives for a seventh finals appearance.
+The IR Iran national team continues one of Asia's most reliable World Cup phases and arrives for a seventh finals appearance.
 Amir Ghalenoei still leans on Mehdi Taremi, Sardar Azmoun, and a side that usually stays tactically clear over ninety minutes.
 The opener against New Zealand matters because Belgium waits on matchday two.
 A strong start there could put IR Iran in position to attack the group rather than simply manage it.

 New Zealand